HDFGroup/vol-async/docs/source/gettingstarted.rst

     export HDF5_VOL_CONNECTOR="async under_vol=0;under_info={}"

 .. note::
-    For some Linux systems, e.g. Ubuntu, LD_PRELOAD needs to be set to point to the shared libraries.
+    For some Linux systems, e.g., Ubuntu, ``LD_PRELOAD`` needs to be set to point to the shared libraries.

 Test
 ====